raphaelmansuy/tutorials/37-contex-engineering-for-sales-agent.md

 ## Executive Summary: The $2.3M Context Problem

+> **Bottom Line**: Companies are losing millions annually because their AI agents have amnesia.
+This guide shows you how to build AI that remembers, learns, and builds relationships—creating unbreakable competitive advantages.

 ### The Reality Behind AI's Biggest Limitation

 Last quarter, three major enterprises discovered the same shocking truth about their AI implementations: